IBSim/VirtualLab/docs/source/examples/ml.rst

     CreateModel = True
     InverseAnalysis = True

 :numref:`Fig. %s <PyPlot_07>` shows the reconstruction error versus the number of principal components used to compress the data.
 The first thing to note is that much smaller errors are possible with this dataset compared with that in example 2.
-If 20 princial components are used then the reconstruction error is less than 1E-3 for both the test and train data, which shows that the compression is good.
+If 20 princial components are used then the reconstruction error is less than 1E-3 for both the test and train data, which shows that the compression is appropriate for this application.

 Clearly more principal components could be used, however increasing to 200 would reduce the reconsturction error to around 1E-4, which is a large computational increase for only a small improvement in the ovrall accuracy.
 As a result, 20 principal components will be used for this analysis.